Optical signatures of bulk g-wave altermagnetism in MnTe: Optical Excitation Conditions: Angular Dependence

-Figure~\ref{fig:fig2}a shows the polarization vector $\hat{\mathbf{e}}_{\alpha}$ of the linearly polarized pulse in a plane perpendicular to the propagation direction.
-The angle~$\alpha$ determines the direction of the polarization as measured against~$\hat{\mathbf{e}}_{\theta}$.
-This relationship can be described by a rotation matrix, which yields the corresponding polarization vector $\hat{\mathbf{e}}_{\alpha}$ via
+Figure~\ref{fig:fig2}(a) shows the polarization vector $\hat{\mathbf{e}}_{\alpha}$ of the linearly polarized pulse in a plane perpendicular to the propagation direction.
+The angle~$\alpha$ determines the direction of the polarization as measured against the azimuthal unit vector~$\hat{\mathbf{e}}_{\theta}$.
+The rotation around a direction $\hat{\mathbf{n}}$ is given, in general, by a matrix